Digital-Alchemy-TS/synapse-extension/notes/qc-implementation-status.md

 ## 📝 **Summary**

 The implementation is **substantially complete** with excellent WebSocket protocol fixes.
-The main remaining issue is the missing `_next_message_id()` method which is a blocking runtime error.
+The main remaining issue is using the wrong message format for push notifications - should use `event_message()` instead of `result_message()`.

 **Key Finding**: The status document is now much more accurate.
-The implementation is ~90% complete with one critical missing method preventing full functionality.
+The implementation is ~90% complete with one critical message format issue preventing proper push notifications.

 ---